liferay/liferay-docs/develop/tutorials/articles/asset-framework/entering-and-displaying-tags-and-categories.markdown

             classPK="<%= entry.getPrimaryKey() %>"
     />

-These two taglibs create appropriate form controls that allow the user to search for a tag or create a new one or select an existing category.
+These two taglibs create appropriate form controls that allow the user to search for a tag, create a new one, or select an existing category.

 ---